WWojnas/dotfiles/README.md

 ---
 # Things that might break

-1. Temperature, rpm, watt, backlight, battery, wired-network, wireless-network module <br>
+1. Temperature, backlight, battery, wired-network, wireless-network module <br>
 To fix that you will need to modify polybar config
+2. Fan RPM, Powerdraw module are broken <br>
+-> For Fan RPM you will have to change path for file which has value of rpm for your fan in polybar/cuts/user_modules.ini -> For powerdraw you will have to change path for files in polybar/scripts/powerdraw.sh which have value of voltage and amparage of your battery those files you can find in /sys/class/hwmon/
+You will have to change paths to hardware monitors in script
-2. Wallpaper isn't set
+3. Wallpaper isn't set
 Put absolute path to your home directory in .config/nitrogen/* (you will know where ;p)
 ---
 # Darkmode